DavidSouther/JEFRi/docs/ert/ert.md

 # Entity Route Templating

 Entity Route Templating is a tightened approach to building MVC applications.
-By enforcing strict rules on the model, middleware and application developers can spend more time focusing on adding specific features to a product.
+By enforcing strict rules on the model, middle-ware and application developers can spend more time focusing on adding specific features to a product.

 ## Entities